danchoi/vmail/README.markdown

     vmail starred

-You can also pass in search parameters:
+You can also pass in search parameters after specifying the mailbox:

     vmail important from barackobama@whitehouse.gov